ZuidVolt/blurhash-avif/README.md

 This package extends the Python BlurHash library.
 BlurHash was originally created by Dag Ågren for Wolt.
 The BlurHash algorithm and official implementations are available at the [BlurHash GitHub repository](https://github.com/woltapp/blurhash).

-This project is licensed under the Apache License, Version 2.0 with important additional terms, including specific commercial use conditions.
-Users are strongly advised to read the full [LICENSE](LICENSE) file carefully before using, modifying, or distributing this work.
-The additional terms contain crucial information about liability, data collection, indemnification, and commercial usage requirements that may significantly affect your rights and obligations.
+This project is licensed under the Apache License, Version 2.0

 ---